 Interactive learning and digital game-based learning further enhance collaborative efforts by fostering active student engagement and teamwork.
-Gamified elements, such as rewards. leaderboards, and role-playing, help create a sense of shared purpose and enjoyment, making tasks more appealing and reducing disengagement (Obenza-Tanudtanud & Obenza, 2024f).
+Gamified elements, such as rewards, leaderboards, and role-playing, help create a sense of shared purpose and enjoyment, making tasks more appealing and reducing disengagement.
 These approaches also improve problem-solving and decision-making skills, as students must work collaboratively to achieve objectives.

-The incorporation of communicative language strategies in task design amplifies effectiveness of collaborative activities. particularly in language learning contexts (Obenza & Mendoza, 2021b).
+The incorporation of communicative language strategies in task design amplifies the effectiveness of collaborative activities, particularly in language learning contexts.
 Encouraging the use of language for authentic communication, negotiation of meaning, and peer feedback builds both language proficiency and interpersonal skills.
 This aligns with the communicative approach, where real-world tasks and meaningful dialogue play a central role in developing fluency and collaboration.

-Support mechanisms are equally critical in managing group dynamics and ensuring sustained engagement (Obenza-Tanudtanud & Obenza, 2023g).
+Support mechanisms are equally critical in group dynamics and ensuring managing sustained engagement.
 Providing emotional support, scaffolding, and conflict resolution strategies helps students navigate challenges and remain actively involved in tasks.
 For example, structured peer mentoring or mediated discussions can help alleviate stress for students with high neuroticism, fostering a more cohesive team dynamic.
-Adham (2023) underscored the importance of conflict resolution skills, emphasizing their role in reducing disagreements and fostering encouraging group environments
+Adham (2023) underscored the importance of conflict resolution skills, in emphasizing their role reducing disagreements and fostering encouraging group environments